 Since α can be ignored in large data transferring, we conclude that bopt≈p.
-However, this is not true in real experiments.
+However, this is not verified in experiments.
 The problem is that we cannot control the routes of messages in broker based communication and congestion can happen on some links.
-As a result, Allgather overlaps Scatter and they affect each other and the performance degrades and varies a lot.
-There is also reliability issue in deploying this kind of topology in large scale.
+As a result, Allgather overlaps Scatter and they affect each other and the performance degrades and is variable.
+There is also a reliability issue in deploying this kind of topology in large scale.
 Because the number of connections each node can support is limited, the number of connections on each node cannot grow as p grows.
 As p goes to a large number, failures can happen on some broker connections.
 Despite of seeing these shortcomings, we still see the method achieves better performance than the full mesh broker network.

 Scatter-Allgather Methods

-Successes on MPI collective communication algorithms makes us turn to use TCP socket connection directly in order to control the message routes in broadcasting by ourselves.
+Well known successes with MPI collective communication algorithms makes us turn to use TCP socket connection directly in order to control the message routes in broadcasting ourselves.
 As Scatter-Allgather-Broker method, the following two methods are also called Scatter-Allgather methods because they all follow the principle of “divide, distribute and gather”.
 The difference is that in Allgather phase, one uses bucket algorithm but the other uses minimum-spanning-tree algorithm.
 We call them Scatter-Allgather-BKT and Scatter-Allgather-MST separately.

 Scatter-Allgather-BKT algorithm is an algorithm used in MPI for long vectors broadcasting.
-It firstly scatters the data to all the nodes.
-To do this, it can use MST algorithm or without using any special algorithm.
+It first scatters the data to all the nodes.
+To do this, it can use MST algorithm or a straightforward algorithm.
 Then in Allgather phase, it views the nodes as a chain.
 At each step, each node sends data to its right neighbor.
 By taking advantage of the fact that messages traversing a link in opposite direction do not conflict, we can do Allgather in parallel without any network contention (See Fig. 6).
 The performance model can be established as follow: